FTChinese/superyard-client/README.md

 See `server/src/routes/mode.ts`

+## Template Inheritance

+It seems Angular does not have the concept of template inheritance as the serve-side jinja2-linke template engines.
+I'm using nested `RouteOutlet` to acheive the same result.
+See this article [How to reuse common layouts in Angular using Router](https://medium.com/angular-in-depth/angular-routing-reusing-common-layout-for-pages-from-different-modules-440a23f86b57)

+---

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.